Marist University: Campuses

 The main campus, with an area of 180 acre, is on the east bank of the Hudson River in the town of Poughkeepsie, New York, on US 9 in the historic Hudson Valley; it was a census-designated place in 2019.
 The part of the main campus east of US 9 is called the east campus.
 In addition to the main campus Marist owns the Payne Estate which has 60 acre on the west bank of the Hudson River in the town of Esopus, in Ulster County, the 18000 sqfoot Marist Executive Center encompassing the 14th floor of 420 Fifth Avenue in midtown Manhattan and a branch campus in Florence Italy.
 In 2004, Marist announced its Campus Master Plan, which called for the development of a pedestrian-friendly campus heart, with plenty of open and inviting green spaces for interaction.
 The creation of this campus heart involved the connection of the east and west campuses, the continued improvement of academic and recreational spaces, the addition of green space, and the relocation of parking to the periphery.
 The master plan is still being implemented, but the progress to date has created what many consider one of the more beautiful campuses in the Northeastern United States.

 The area around the campus first appeared as a census-designated place (CDP) in the 2020 U.S. census, with a population of 2,894.
-The area surrounding the part of the campus east of US Route 9 is Fairview CDP, part of Poughkeepsie town.
+The area surrounding the part of the campus east of US Route 9 is Fairview CDP, part of Poughkeepsie.